Martin J. Levitt: Changing Sides

-"My awakening came in late 1987.
+In his book, Levitt argues that "My awakening came in late 1987.
 I was making $200,000 a year and living on a five-acre wooded estate in an exclusive community.
 I traveled, dined and lodged first class, and drove only the finest luxury cars.
 By then I had directed more than 200 anti-union campaigns--and lost only five--and had trained craven managers to go and do likewise at their own companies.
 I was at the top of my field, one of the best and one of the richest.
 No, I was not driven from the field by need.
 I was driven by horror and remorse".